Waccamaw Siouan Indians: Nonprofit organization

-State recognition
+Recognition process

-The Waccamaw Siouan were designated and officially recognized by the state of North Carolina on July 20, 1971, through the passage of a law by the North Carolina General Assembly.
+The Waccamaw-Siouan were designated and officially recognized by the state of North Carolina on July 20, 1971, through the passage of a law by the North Carolina General Assembly.
 North Carolina General Statutes § 71A-4.
 Waccamaw Siouan Tribe of North Carolina lays out their rights, privileges, immunities, obligations and duties:

 "The Indians now living in Bladen and Columbus and adjoining counties of North Carolina, originally found by the first white settlers in the region of the Cape Fear River, Lake Waccamaw, and the Waccamaw Indians, a Siouan Tribe which inhabited the areas surrounding the Waccamaw, Pee Dee, and Lumber Rivers in North and South Carolina, shall, from and after July 20, 1971, be designated and officially recognized as the Waccamaw Siouan Tribe of North Carolina and shall continue to enjoy all their rights, privileges and immunities as citizens of the State as now or hereafter provided by law, and shall continue to be subject to all the obligations and duties of citizens under the law."

 The "Waccamaw-Siouan from Columbus and Bladen Counties" hold membership on the North Carolina Commission of Indian Affairs as per NCGS 143B-407.